12 October 2022

 There’s no right way to explore Forbidden Corner, and you won’t be given a map, but not knowing what you will find next is all part of the fun.

-Not to be confused with Bolton Abbey, Bolton Castle is a well-preserved medieval fortress near Leyburn which was famously used to imprison Mary Queen of Scots during the reign of Elizabeth I. Many rooms inside the castle are fully intact and you explore Mary Queen of Scot’s bedroom, the nursery, the Great Chamber and the dungeons amongst others.
+Not to be confused with Bolton Abbey, Bolton Castle is a well-preserved medieval fortress near Leyburn which was famously used to imprison Mary Queen of Scots during the reign of Elizabeth I. Many rooms inside this Yorkshire castle are fully intact and you explore Mary Queen of Scot’s bedroom, the nursery, the Great Chamber and the dungeons amongst others.
 Formal gardens outside the castle include arbours, rose bushes, herb gardens and a maze – and a range of falconry experiences also take place in the grounds.

 Dales Countryside Museum